geeksville/arduleader/README.md

 Note: This is still a work in progress.
 Unless you are working on it with me, you probably don't want to bother playing with it yet. ;-)

+## Credits

+* Mavlink compiler and library kindly created and donated by Guillaume Helle (ghelle31@gmail.com).
+If you would like to use this code in your own project, the source is located in the mavjava directory.

 ## License

 This project is GPL v3.0 licensed.
 Copyright 2012 Kevin Hester.
 See LICENSE.md for details.